By Chris Callahan, Hans Estrin, and Andy Chamberlin

 There are a wide variety of tools that can make the washing and packing of produce easier and more efficient.
 We’ve mentioned the wide array of bins, totes, and containers that are available.
 Using different containers (or different colors) for harvest, storage, and market can help improve handling and safety.

 Tools should be easily cleaned and sanitized for the same reasons as equipment.
 Having a dedicated place for storing tools when not in use can help keep things clean and organized.
 A magnetic knife strip, for example, is a common favorite.
+Hose reels are also a very popular tool for keeping hoses handy, but out of the way when not in use.

 Food Safety Plans and Certification